 “My injuries are minor compared to fellow soldiers,” Bahr said.
 “There’s times that I question, ‘How did I get through all that and come out the other side?’
 My brother was there (Vietnam) once and I was there twice.
 How did I do that?”

-So for veterans like Bahr, Memorial Day holds an extra special meaning, as a time to honor and remember those who sacrificed their lives while serving the country.
+So for veterans like Bahr, Memorial Day and other observances hold an extra special meaning.
+These are times to honor and remember those who sacrificed their lives while serving the country.

 - Veterans and military services at Sanford Health

-- Sanford Health Veterans Clubs open in Sioux Falls and Fargo
+- Sanford Health Veterans Clubs open in Fargo and Sioux Falls

 - Sanford Health creates military veterans department